Real Estate Taxes

 Take advantage of Cost Segregation on your properties

-60% Bonus depreciation in 2024 means there has never been a better time to use cost segregation to save time and money on your real estate investments.
+The return of 100% bonus depreciation in 2025 means there has never been a better time to use cost segregation to save time and money on your real estate investments.